 Of those convicted of DUI, 76.58 percent were male and 22.66 percent were female

-* Resource: Virginia Department of Motor Vehicle (DMV)
+* Resource: Virginia Department of Motor Vehicles (DMV)